Best & Worst Subaru Legacy Years

 • Rust bucket alert: Frame corrosion was a serious problem

-These problems led to a string of recalls:
+These issues led to a string of recalls:

 • Fuel leaks